 Where residents either burn, or have a hell of a time.

-For those who find Pray unappealing, then go and hangout with the sinners in Pozzo dell’Inferno, hell's well.
-The Lazio hamlet is home to 347 people.
-We’re assuming their survival is founded on a pact with the devil.
+For those who find Pray unappealing, then pass through Purgatorio and hang out with the sinners in Pozzo dell’Inferno, hell's well.
+The Lazio hamlet is home to 347 people - care to join them?

 Casa del Diavolo (the devil’s house)